Have you ever paid full price for something, only to catch it on sale a week later?

 Labor Day Weekend: September kicks off with Labor Day weekend, which has its own assortment of sales and promotions.
 With the weekend traditionally marking the end of summer, look for weekend-centered deals on furniture, clothing, and electronics.

-Outdoor Goods: With summer coming to a close, outdoor goods start going quick and fast.
+Outdoor Goods: With summer coming to a close, outdoor goods start going quickly.
 Everything from garden furniture to lawnmowers can be covered in large clearance sales.
 September’s a perfect time to purchase anything outdoorsy if you don’t mind an exercise in delayed gratitude to wait out the winter.

 Appliances: This is another great time to shop for new appliances.
-October is when many new models of home appliances are released in the run-up to Christmas, meaning that the price drop down on older models starts here.
+In fact, it would be a good idea to start looking for that fancy refrigerator you wanted.
+October is when many new models of home appliances are released in the run-up to Christmas, meaning that the price drops on older models start here.
 [TheSpruce]

 Bicycles: Similar to cars, bicycles have their newest models come out towards the end of the season.
 No store wants to be stuck with last-years stock, so they’ll typically hold major clearances to get rid of the old and bring in the new.
 [Rd]